Never Sell Low

 While I have written quite a bit about sequence of returns risk, it is easy to overcome if you plan.
 Remember: Never Sell Low.

 You can de-risk before retirement.
 Increasing your bond allocation (go conservative) before retirement to avoid sequence risk.
 The goal: never sell low in deaccumulation.
-Have at least 3-7 years (or even 10 years) of non-stock assets to get you through the worst times.
+Have at least 3-7 years (or even ten years) of non-stock assets to get you through the worst times.

 Or why not oversave?
 If your withdrawal rate is 2 or 3%, your asset allocation doesn’t matter.
 But then, of course, you have other problems, like spending money on retirement.